The oldest public wildflower garden in the United States

 Inflorescence: Flowers are solitary, stalked and arise from the leaf axil.

 The flowers are about 1 inch wide, with bluish-purple corollas that form a funnel shape with the 5 petals spreading outward from the top of the funnel.
-The spreading parts of the petals are wedge shaped, broadest at the tip, with fused bases.
-They are slightly asymmetrical producing a pinwheel effect.
+The spreading parts of the petals are wedge shaped, broadest at the tip, with fused bases forming the funnel.
+They are slightly asymmetrical producing a pinwheel effect as though the corolla were rapidly rotating about the center and suddenly stopped.
 The inside of the corolla has fine hair at the throat, the outside is smooth.
-Inside the throat of the corolla there are five stamens with green filaments and yellow anthers.
-Stamens are opposite the petals and joined together in the throat of the corolla.
-There is a single green style with a stigma that has fine white hair.
+Inside the throat of the corolla but not exserted are five stamens with green filaments and yellow anthers.
+Stamens are opposite the petals and joined together in the throat of the corolla with the anthers folding around the single green style with a stigmatic disc at the top that has fine white hair but the actual stigma lies on the underside of the disc preventing self fertilization.
 The outer short green calyx has five long pointed lobes.

 Names: The genus name, Vinca, is from the Latin vincio, meaning 'to bind', and referring to the shoots that can root.
 The species, minor, simply means the smaller, used when there is a similar species that is larger - in this case Vinca major, the Bigleaf Periwinkle.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 Vinca minor is in the same plant family as the Milkweeds.

-Comparisons: Vinca minor is the only species of Vinca found in Minnesota, this V. major will not be encountered.
+Comparisons: Vinca minor is the only species of Vinca found in Minnesota, thus V. major will not be encountered here.

 Above: Low growing Vinca minor growing among other plants.
 Drawing courtesy Kurt Stüber's Online Library.